kelseygt/animated_bar_chart/README.md

 Some simple R code for generating an animated bar chart.

-This example depicts the top 20 majors over a period of 20 years.
+This example depicts the most popular majors over the course of 10 years.

 ![](./majors_over_time.gif)